ocbe-uio/public-slides/README.md

 This folder contains **files used to generate the presented slides**.
 These files can be in whatever format you prefer, but are usually formatted as .tex, .md, .Rmd, .html or .pptx.

-This folder contains an `Images` subfolder which you can use to upload the figures used in the source code, if you wish.
+This folder contains an `img` subfolder which you can use to upload the images used in the source code, if you wish.

 # File naming convention